cyprste2717218/github-prs-chrome-extension/README.md

 # Authenticated Approach

 You can generate a Personal Access Token (classic) with no additional permissions <a target="_blank" href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic">following Github's guide here (opens new tab)</a>

+# Local Setup

+1).
+Install Node Package Manager (bundled with node) and clone the repository

+2).
+Navigate into the repository directory and install dependencies with `npm install`

+3).
+Run `npm run build`

+4).
+In Chrome, go to chrome://extensions and enable "Developer mode" in the top-right corner.

+5).
+Click the "<em>Load unpacked</em>" button and select the generated `dist/` directory

 ## FAQ/Gotchas